hoshisabi/LunchAndLearn/UPGRADE_TASK.md

 **Changes needed**:
 1. Update `Issue` record to use `Priority Priority` instead of `bool IsUrgent`
 2. Update `IssueDbContext.OnModelCreating()` to:
-   - Configure Priority as integer enum in database
+   - Configure Priority to be stored as **string** in database using `.HasConversion<string>()`
+   - This allows Python migration scripts to work with string values ('HIGH', 'MEDIUM', 'LOW')
-   - Set default value to Medium
+   - Optional: Set default value to `Priority.Medium` using `.HasDefaultValue(Priority.Medium)` (not required for demo)

+**Important notes**:
+- Store enum as **string** (not integer) for Python compatibility
+- Use `.HasConversion<string>()` method in Entity Framework configuration
+- The string storage format makes it easier for Python scripts to read/write priority values

 **What the AI tool should do**:
-- Replace the IsUrgent property with Priority property
+- Replace the `IsUrgent` property with `Priority` property in `Issue.cs`
-- Update the database configuration for the enum
+- Update `IssueDbContext.OnModelCreating()` to configure Priority with string conversion
-- Ensure Entity Framework properly maps the enum
+- Ensure Entity Framework properly maps the enum to a string column in SQLite

 ---